dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7PrefetchRule.rst

     "
     .. _dcmPrefetchCStoreSCP:

-    :ref:`Prefetch C-Store SCP <dcmPrefetchCStoreSCP>`",string,"AE Title of C-STORE SCP to which selected Studies are retrieved.
+    :ref:`Prefetch C-Store SCP(s) <dcmPrefetchCStoreSCP>`",string,"AE Title of C-STORE SCP to which selected Studies are retrieved.

     (dcmPrefetchCStoreSCP)"
     "